singlemaltirish/crop_module/doc/crop.md

   Process used for driving data output.
 Whenever rst signal is asserted src_tdata will stay at "0", During normal operation incoming value could be passed to output stream when snk_tvalid and snk_tready are high.
 Source will wait for Tvalid signal to be asserted to capture the data.
 - count_capured_columns_from_sink_proc: ( clk )
   - **Description**
   Process used for counting up incoming columns from video stream.
 Whenever rst signal is asserted, it will clear the counter at first upcoming rising edge.
-In normal operation cnt will be set to 0 only when snk_tvalid, snk_tready and snk_tuser will be High (indicating start of the frame) or snk_tvalid, snk_tready and snk_tlast will be High (indicating end of the line).
-Every clock cycle it will then check if the master module is transmitting the data by checking snk_tvalid = '1' and snk_tready '1' and will increment by 1.
-In any other case it will hold its previous value.
+In normal operation cnt will be modify only when snk_tvalid, snk_tready will be High (indicating ongoin transaction). counter will be cleared whenever new frame or end of the line arrives, in other cases it will be incremented by 1.
 - count_completed_rows_from_sink_proc: ( clk )
   - **Description**
   Process used for counting up number of rows coming from transmitting device.
 Whenever rst signal is asserted, it will clear the counter at first upcoming rising edge.
 In normal operation cnt will be set to 0 only when snk_tvalid, snk_tready and snk_tuser will be High (indicating start of the frame).
 Every clock cycle it will then check if snk_tvalid, snk_tready and snk_tlast is High (indication from Master that currently transferred pixel is the last one from the line) and increment if so.
 In any other case it will hold its previous value.